ballerina-platform/module-ballerina-websub/websub-ballerina/Package.md

-## Module Overview
+## Package Overview

-This module contains an implementation of the W3C [**WebSub**](https://www.w3.org/TR/websub/) recommendation, which facilitates a push-based content delivery/notification mechanism between publishers and subscribers.
+This package contains an implementation of the W3C [**WebSub**](https://www.w3.org/TR/websub/) recommendation, which facilitates a push-based content delivery/notification mechanism between publishers and subscribers.

 This implementation supports introducing WebSub Subscriber, A party interested in receiving update notifications for particular topics.